perryyo/deploydjango.com/source/index.rst

 Deploy Django
 =============

-*Useful patterns for deploying Django on Heroku.*
+*The definitive guide to deploying Django applications in the cloud.*

 Welcome